wshanshan/wshanshan.github.io/_pages/about.md

 > You can, you should, and if you’re brave enough to start, you will.
 > <cite> Stephen King, On Writing: A Memoir of the Craft</cite>

+Hi,

-Hi, Thanks for checking out this website.
+Thanks for checking out this site.
 My name is Shanshan.
-I am an independent data science consultant living in NJ.

-My professional training was in Computer Science and Industrial Engineering.
-I practiced simulation, optimization, machine learning and managing teams and projects for years in big corporations for more than 10+ years.

-As a slave to my own curiority, I am always trying out new software, solving puzzles and doing some craft ideas.
+I am a data scientist.
+At days when I'm brave enough I call myself an operations researcher.
+Even that means less people would know what I do.

+I make a living by solving problems with data, algorithms and working with people.
+At spare time, I cook, do art projects and try to outsmart my kids by playing Minecraft.

+This site is a place of me sharing useful information, fun projects or anything else.

 I hope you find something interesting here.
-Drop me a note.
+Drop me a note if so.